linuxbox-cz/pgdist/README.md

 ### Versions [▲](#content)

-Once you're satisfied with your project, you can try to load it to database, to test, if it would even pass without errors.
+Once you´re satisfied with your project, you can try to load it to database, to test, if it would even pass without errors.

 ```
 pgdist test-load
 ```

-**ARGS - optional**:
+**args - optional**:

-- `--no-clean` - *enable* - after loading project to database, it won't clean it
+- `--no-clean` - *enable* - after loading project to database, it won´t clean it

 - `--pre-load` - path to file you want to load BEFORE loading project to database